 This Interprofessional Learning Continuum (IPLC) model was developed through a consensus report from the Institute of Medicine, “Measuring the Impact of Interprofessional Education and Collaborative Practice”.

-All interprofessional project leads are encouraged to explore whether the Nexus Innovations Network could be supportive in advancing their effort.
+All interprofessional project leads are encouraged to explore whether the Nexus Innovation Network could be supportive in advancing their effort.
 The most critical consideration is whether a project has a Nexus – a practice and education partnership - working together.
 In addition, a Nexus project commits to collecting the IPE Core Data Set and has a minimum of two health professionals from different professions participating in the project.

 Over the last five years, the National Center has been working with more than 130 projects in 33 states to co-create a practical snapshot of how interprofessional practice and education can be used effectively in different clinical and learning environment.
 And, we’ve learned a lot together!